Rambler American: Equipment

 The SC/Rambler was purposefully promoted by AMC as a potent dragstrip challenger.

 Each Hurst SC/Rambler came equipped with the 315 hp 390 CID AMC V8 engine from the AMX that translated into 10.03 pounds per horsepower.
 No factory options were available for this package.
 Standard clutch was a 10.5 in with a three-finger, long-style Borg and Beck pressure plate.
 The 390 engine was mated to a four-speed manual BorgWarner T-10 with close gear ratios.
 A Hurst shifter came with a large metal "T" handle.
-The rear end was an AMC 3.54:1 "Twin-Grip" limited slip differential using Dana internals, with outer wheel hubs attached through a spline and keyway system.
+The rear end was an AMC 3.54:1 "Twin-Grip" limited-slip differential using Dana internals, with outer wheel hubs attached through a spline and keyway system.

 Factory cast-iron manifolds exited to a true dual exhaust with Thrush (a Tenneco brand) two-chamber oval mufflers with Woodpecker logos.
 These were baffled mufflers, not glasspacks.
 Minimal baffling gave a deep throaty sound, similar to modern Flowmasters.
 The exhaust exited through chrome tips attached with hose clamps.

-While similar Rogue and American models had standard drum brakes, the SC package came with front discs, a heavier sway bar, and a strengthened drive train and body components.
+While similar Rogue and American models had standard drum brakes, the SC package came with front discs, a heavier sway bar, and a strengthened drivetrain and body components.
 These included connectors between the front and rear subframes.
 The rear end used fore-and-aft staggered rear shock absorbers to eliminate wheel hop (axle wrap) under extreme acceleration conditions with leaf spring suspensions.
 The staggered shocks required a special plate riveted in the trunk pan, as well as brackets for the subframe end of upper torque links.
 Other body modifications differentiating Hurst SC Ramblers from regular hardtop Ramblers included rolled-back front and rear wheel openings to allow for larger tires.
 American Motors called on Hurst to help develop a vehicle for the racing market.
 Stock class rules required a minimum of 500 identical vehicles to be produced and sold.
 This led to the Hurst SC/Rambler, SC meaning "Super Car".
 This model is commonly referred to as a "Scrambler", although Jeeps later used the Scrambler name.